Sahwet al-Khudr: Ottoman era

-Sahwat al-Khudr had been abandoned for a time, but was settled by Druze between 1857 and 1860 at the encouragement of Ismail al-Atrash, a prominent Druze sheikh (chieftain) in the Hauran.
+Sahwet al-Khudr had been abandoned for a time, but was settled by Druze between 1857 and 1860 at the encouragement of Ismail al-Atrash, a prominent Druze sheikh (chieftain) in the Hauran.
 In the mid-19th-century, Albert Socin, a European orientalist noted that Sahwat al-Khudr was "a dilapidated town with a castle and a church" surrounded by a forested area.
 The shrine of al-Khudr in the village was revered by all the religious sects of the vicinity.

 Modern era

-In the late 1960s, French geographer Robert Boulanger described Sahwat al-Khudr as "a very picturesque place" with an old mosque that was formerly a pagan temple in Antiquity.
+In the late 1960s, French geographer Robert Boulanger described Sahwet al-Khudr as "a very picturesque place" with an old mosque that was formerly a pagan temple in Antiquity.
 The mosque's prayer room contained a column with Nabataean inscriptions.
 The people of the village slaughtered sheep outside of the mosque annually.

 Geography

-Nearby localities include Salah to the northeast, Miyamas to the north, Hubran to the northwest, Salkhad to the southwest and Orman to the south.
+Nearby localities include Salah to the northeast, Mayamas to the north, Hibran to the northwest, Salkhad to the southwest and Urman to the south.